Musée International de la Réforme

 Musée International de la Réforme information

 This modern museum in an 18th-century mansion zooms in on the Reformation.
 State-of-the-art exhibits and audiovisuals bring to life everything from the earliest printed bibles to the emergence of Geneva as 'Protestant Rome' in the 16th century, and from John Calvin all the way to Protestantism in the 21st century.
-A combined ticket covering museum, cathedral and archaeological site is Sfr18/10 per adult/child.
+A combined ticket covering the museum, Cathédrale St-Pierre and Site Archéologique de la Cathédrale St-Pierre is Sfr18/10 per adult/child.